HARRIFIED/plane-automation/README.md

 designed with it in mind: the write methods are declared on the interface and throw until Phase 2 lands.

-## Target instance

-We run **self-hosted Plane Community v1.3.0** at `https://plane.sagegreytech.com`, not Plane Cloud.
-This matters more than it sounds — the public docs at developers.plane.so describe Cloud, which is ahead of us, and several documented endpoints do not exist on 1.3.0.

-Everything version specific is recorded in **[docs/plane-api-findings.md](docs/plane-api-findings.md)**.
-Read it before changing anything in `src/plane/`.

 ## Quick start